Timeline: Ireland and abortion

 It also introduces a maximum penalty of 14 years imprisonment for having or assisting in an unlawful abortion.

-This law gives affect to the 1992 Supreme Court ruling that abortion is permitted where the mother's life, as opposed to her health, is at risk.
+This law gives effect to the 1992 Supreme Court ruling that abortion is permitted where the mother's life, as opposed to her health, is at risk.

-2015 - another referendum is recommended
+2015 - The UN calls for another referendum

 The United Nations Committee on Economic, Social and Cultural Rights recommends a referendum on abortion, saying it is concerned at Ireland's "highly restrictive legislation" and calls for a referendum to repeal Article 40.3.3 of the Constitution.